MaiEden/DB5785_2552_3859/README.md

 The GUI enables users to navigate the system intuitively and perform all required actions directly from the interface.

 ## App Introduction
+Click to see preview of the web page:
 - 👉 [![Demo Video](/שלב%20ה/image/Screenshot%202025-06-19%20160811.png)](https://drive.google.com/file/d/1pF40JjeCiEBdU7EclitI0oX7ukeRylrU/view?usp=sharing)